ministryofjustice/data-and-analytics-engineering/src/content/regular-meetings/community_forum.md

 ## When

-3-4pm on the 1st and 3rd Thursday each month.
+3-4pm on the 1st and 3rd Wednesday each month.

 ## Core audience